jam0824/unitybm98v2/README.md

 ## History
+- 20200516 : Added category function, added rank function, fixed a bug where MusicBall slips through, fixed a bug where MusicBall flies to another place, set the recovery rate of power low.
 - 20200510 : MP4 is now supported.
 - 20200509_2 : Bug fix : Fixed moving records bug.(There was something wrong with the way the records were arranged.)
 - 20200509 : Added "Excellent", Saving high score, Fixed moving records, Changeing METs(2 panch/sec -> 3 panch/sec), ZERO explanation.